General Mowing Tips and Advice

 A lawn mower that mulches will cut and recut grass trimmings into small pieces.
 Since grass trimmings are 85% water, they quickly decompose, releasing nitrogen and additional nutrients that nourish the lawn.

 Grass-cycling is like doing an additional fertilizing each year and also plays a major role in preventing thatch.
 University tests have proved that mulched trimmings in a thin layer will promote microbial activity and fight the development of fungal disease.

-For Additional Lawn Mowing Tips, contact Lawn Doctor of Griffith.
+For Additional Lawn Mowing Tips, contact Lawn Doctor of South Jacksonville-St. Johns.